UjjwalSharma01/Core-Subjects/DBMS/Notes/01 Lec 1/Personal Notes.md

 Data itself has no meaning as such / unprocessed data has no meaning

 ### Information
-when we process the row data and derive some meaning out of it then it gets converted to __information__ OR
+when we process the raw data into structured format and derive some meaning out of it then it gets converted to __information__
+OR
 Processed data is known as information -> it is derived from data by applying some conditions and algorithms